jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-116.md

 ### 116. How a Vortex Can Be Destroyed Before Many Spots Accumulate Around Its Star

 There is no danger of any vortex being destroyed by neighboring vortices as long as the star at its center is not enveloped by spots.

 However, when it becomes covered and buried by them, its fate depends solely on its position relative to other vortices as to whether it will be absorbed sooner or later.

 If its position is such that it greatly resists the motion of neighboring vortices, it will be destroyed by them sooner, before many layers of spots can form around its star.
-But if it poses less of an obstacle to them, it will diminish slowly;
+But if it poses less of an obstacle to them, it will diminish slowly.

 Meanwhile, the spots besieging the star in its center will become denser and more numerous, gathering both above and within it.